Bajrabarahi

-Bajrabarahi is a village development committee in Makwanpur District in the Narayani Zone of southern Nepal.
+Bajrabarahi lies in Godawari Municipality of Lalitpur District in the Bagmati Province of Nepal.
 As of 2010 it had a population of 8821.

 Bajrabarahi is named after the Goddess Bajrabarahi (Devi).
 There is an ancient and old temple of Goddess Bajrabarahi and the locals celebrate a massive Jatra / festival on Baishakh purnima in every 3 years.

 Bajrabarahi is historically important because of historical Gopali village (Kunchhal), manuscript of King Amshubarma etc.

 It is also known as Tistung, Bajrabarahi because the name "Tistung" is popular and wide known to many from the time when Nepal's first highway - Tribhuwan Highway connecting Nepal to India, came into use.

 Bajrabarahi is famous for its off season vegetable that are sold in major markets all over the country.
 Bajrabarahi exports its agricultural products to Kathmandu, Hetauda, Pokhara, Narayanghat, Butwal, Birjung and Bhaktapur and to India as well.